Elhebert/laravel-sri/CONTRIBUTING.md

 ## Pull Requests

 Before submitting a pull request:
-- Make sure your code is properly linted to match our coding style:
-  - We are using [PHP CS Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) to help us keep our code clean and coherent.
-You can use `./vendor/bin/php-cs-fixer fix --allow-risky yes` to fix your code.
 - Make sure to write tests!
 - Document any change in behaviour.
 Make sure the `README.md` and any other relevant documentation are kept up-to-date.
 - One pull request per feature.
 If you want to do more than one thing, send multiple pull requests.